ibexa/documentation-developer/docs/guide/images.md

 ## Handling SVG images

-Currently, Ibexa DXP does not allow you to store SVG images using `Image` or `ImageAsset` FieldType.
-Until the full support for this MIME type is in place, you can work things around by relying on `File` FieldType and implementing custom extension which would enable you to display/download files in your templates.
+Currently, [[= product_name =]] does not allow you to store SVG images by using the Image or ImageAsset Field Type.
+Until the full support for this MIME type is in place, you can work things around by relying on the File Field Type and implementing a custom extension that lets you display and download files in your templates.

 First, you add a proper rule in the `config/routes.yaml` file: